cpm-cmake/CPM.cmake/README.md

 - **Recursive dependencies** Ensures that no dependency is added twice and is added in the minimum required version.
 - **Plug-and-play** No need to install anything.
 Just add the script to your project and you're good to go.
 - **No packaging required** There is a good chance your existing projects already work as CPM dependencies.
-- **Simple source distribution** CPM makes including projects with source files and dependencies easy, reducing the need for monolithic header files.
+- **Simple source distribution** CPM makes including projects with source files and dependencies easy, reducing the need for monolithic header files or git submodules.

 ## Limitations

-- **No pre-built binaries** For every new project, all dependencies must be downloaded and built from scratch.
-A possible workaround is to use CPM to fetch a pre-built binary or to enable local packages (see [below](#local-packages)).
+- **No pre-built binaries** For every new build directory, all dependencies are initially downloaded and built from scratch.
+To avoid extra downloads we recommend to set the [`CPM_SOURCE_CACHE`](#CPM_SOURCE_CACHE) environmental variable.
+Using a caching compiler such as [sccahe](https://github.com/mozilla/sccache) can drastically reduce build time.
 - **Dependent on good CMakeLists** Many libraries do not have CMakeLists that work well for subprojects.
 Luckily this is slowly changing, however, until then, some manual configuration may be required (see the snippets [below](#snippets)).
 For best practices on preparing your projects for CPM, see the [wiki](https://github.com/TheLartians/CPM/wiki/Preparing-projects-for-CPM).
 - **First version used** In diamond-shaped dependency graphs (e.g. `A` depends on `C`@1.1 and `B`, which itself depends on `C`@1.2 the first added dependency will be used (in this case `C`@1.1).
 In this case, B requires a newer version of `C` than `A`, so CPM will emit an error.
 This can be resolved by updating the outermost dependency version.